pratikthatte/hybrid-chess-engine-693/README.md

 ## Overview

-This repository contains a C++17-based chess engine framework featuring multiple search algorithms and optimized data structures for fast move generation and evaluation.
+This repository contains a C++-based chess engine framework featuring multiple search algorithms and optimized data structures for fast move generation and evaluation.
 You can compile five distinct engine variants and pit them against each other in Arena.

 ## Key Features